CarnaViire/blogpost-7.0/blogpost.md

 ### TLS Resume

 Establishing new TLS connection is fairly expensive operation as it requires multiple steps and several round trips.
 In scenarios where connection to the same server is re-created very often, time consumed by the handshakes will add up.
-TLS offers feature to mitigate this called Session Resumption, see [RFC 5246 - 7.3.
-Handshake Protocol Overview](https://www.rfc-editor.org/rfc/rfc5246.html#section-7.3) and [RFC 8446 - 2.2.
-Resumption and Pre-Shared Key](https://www.rfc-editor.org/rfc/rfc8446#section-2.2).
+TLS offers feature to mitigate this called Session Resumption, see [RFC 5246 Section 7.3](https://www.rfc-editor.org/rfc/rfc5246.html#section-7.3) and [RFC 8446 Section 2.2](https://www.rfc-editor.org/rfc/rfc8446#section-2.2).
 In short, during the handshake, client can send an identification of previously established TLS session and if server agrees, the security context gets re-established based on the cached data from the previous connection.
 Even though the mechanics differ for different TLS versions, the end goal is the same, save a round-trip and some CPU time when re-establishing connection to a previously connected server.
 This feature is automatically provided by SChannel on Windows, but with OpenSSL on Linux it required several changes to enable this:
 - Server side (stateless) - [dotnet/runtime#57079](https://github.com/dotnet/runtime/pull/57079) and [dotnet/runtime#63030](https://github.com/dotnet/runtime/pull/63030).
 - Client side - [dotnet/runtime#64369](https://github.com/dotnet/runtime/pull/64369).